home-assistant-libs/python-matter-server/README.md

 environment.

 If you still prefer a self-managed container installation, we do offer an official container image.
-Please keep in mind that you might expierence communication issues with Matter devices, especially Thread based devices.
+Please keep in mind that you might experience communication issues with Matter devices, especially Thread based devices.
 This is mostly because the container installation uses host networking, and relies on the networking managed by your operating system.